openvinotoolkit/openvino/docs/install_guides/installing-openvino-docker-windows.md

       RUN SETX /M PATH "C:\Program Files\CMake\Bin;%PATH%"

-   In case of proxy issues, please add the `ARG HTTPS_PROXY` and `-Proxy %%HTTPS_PROXY%` settings to the `powershell.exe` command to the Dockerfile.
+   In case of proxy issues, add the `ARG HTTPS_PROXY` and `-Proxy %%HTTPS_PROXY%` settings to the `powershell.exe` command to the Dockerfile.
 Then build a Docker image:

    .. code-block:: sh
       docker build . -t <image_name> `